cmergny/time-series-forecasting/README.md

 Python 3.x is required with *pytorch* installed.
 Having a cuda compatible GPU is strongly advised.
 You may also require to install *tqdm*, *glob* and *shutil* modules if not installed by default in your environnement.

-The best, easiest and fastest way to this, is by using conda and the environnement.yml file in this repo.
+The best, easiest and fastest way to do this, is by using conda and the environnement.yml file in this repo.
 In **the time-series-forecasting** folder open a terminal and type:

      conda env create -f misc/environment.yml -n TSF conda activate TS